YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    -[NO]STAT[S]

-At database creation, GDE controls this characteristic, which by default is specified as STATS (on).
+* At database creation, GDE controls this characteristic, which by default is specified as STATS (on).
 When on, this characteristic causes YottaDB to create a small MM database for the associated region to hold the shared statistics.
+* A process disables itself from maintaining the shared statistics when it fails to open a statsDB.
+It does not, however, disable subsequently starting processes from maintaining the shared statistics.

 ~~~~~~~~~~~~~~
 -STDNULLCOLL